HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/csa2t_trble_tracemod.md

 # Enabling module tracing

-Enable tracing to debug your module information to improve performance through trace string or with cookies.
+Enable tracing to debug your module information and improve performance through trace string or with cookies.

 1. Enable tracing through trace string.